Montpellier Legal Clinic

 The Legal Clinic is an educational innovation with a social mission; it promotes access to the legal system while complementing students’ theoretical training.
 The purpose of the Legal Clinic is to provide a free information service to people facing legal or social difficulties.

-Founded in 2013 by Professor Daniel MAINGUY, the Montpellier Legal Clinic is one of the first modern legal clinics in France to be established.
-Its dual mission is to improve access to the legal system for the most vulnerable members of society and to provide hands-on training for law students.
+Founded in 2013 by Professor Daniel MAINGUY, the Montpellier Legal Clinic is one of the first modern legal clinics to be established in France.
+It has a twofold mission: to improve access to the legal system for the most vulnerable individuals and to provide hands-on training for law students.

 Recognized on multiple occasions as an initiative of excellence and winner of the Grand Prix for Student Initiatives awarded by the M.U.S.E.
 (Montpellier University of Excellence) consortium at the University of Montpellier in 2019.